searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slideout/readme.md

 ```

 ### displayAt
 The `displayAt` prop contains a CSS media query for when the component will render.
-By default the component will always render.
+By default, the component will always render.

 ```jsx
 <Slideout active={true} displayAt={'(max-width: 600px)'}>